 Some of my children’s favorite meals contain hidden foods, and I include those recipes in this eBook.
 It works with picky kids and picky husbands. 😉

-KerryAnn Foster blogs at CookingTF.com.
+KerryAnn Foster blogs at CookingTF.com (link no longer available).
 She writes real food, gluten and dairy-free recipes that are kid-happy and husband-friendly.
 She lives in Asheville, NC with her husband, Jeff, and their two children.
 KerryAnn has written multiple books, eCourses and eBooks, as well as the longest running traditional foods Menu Mailer available, now in its sixth year.
 She founded Nourished Living Network, a network for real food bloggers, in 2011.
 She has eleven years of traditional foods experience and is a former Weston A. Price Foundation chapter leader.
 Read about KerryAnn’s journey to health through celiac disease, food allergies, obesity, adrenal fatigue and heavy metals.

 Starlene Stewart of GAPS Diet Journey

-author of Baking with Coconut Flour (use the code STEWARDSHIP for 10% off at that site!)
+author of Baking with Coconut Flour

 - What circumstances led you to your current health and wellness mission?